-Alien: Isolation is a first-person survival horror game by The Creative Assembly, based on the Alien franchise.
+Alien: Isolation is a first-person survival horror game by The Creative Assembly; it is based on the Alien franchise, particularly the first movie.
 It takes place in the year 2137, fifteen years after the original film in the Alien series.
 Amanda Ripley, daughter of Ellen Ripley, hears that the flight computer of the starfreighter USCSS Nostromo may have been found on the trade space station Sevastopol.
 Ripley immediately departs for the space station with a crew aboard the Tollins, hoping to find some answers regarding the disappearance of her mother, only to discover a xenomorph drone has wiped out the crew of Sevastopol.

 Daughter of Ellen Ripley, the protagonist of the Alien film series, and the main character of Alien: Isolation.
 She is approximately twenty-five years old.